 The search was limited to abstracts of studies published in English.
-The search was limited to studies published from 2009 to present.
-Of the 408 articles found in the literature review, 96 were reviewed for potential inclusion in this report on AB 2203, and a total of five studies were included in the medical effectiveness review for this report.
+The search was limited to studies published from 2020 to present, because CHBRP had previously conducted thorough literature searches on these topics in 2020 for AB 2203.
+Of the 122 articles found in the literature review, 19 were reviewed for potential inclusion in this report on AB 97, and a total of two new studies were included in the medical effectiveness review for this report, as well as five studies that were included in the previous review for AB 2203.
 The other articles were eliminated because they did not focus on a specific treatment, were from outside the United States, were of poor quality, or did not report findings from clinical research studies.
 A more thorough description of the methods used to conduct the medical effectiveness review and the process used to grade the evidence for each outcome measure is presented in Appendix B.

-The conclusions below are based on the best available evidence from peer-reviewed and grey literature.40 Unpublished studies are not reviewed because the results of such studies, if they exist, cannot be obtained within the 60-day timeframe for CHBRP reports.
+The conclusions below are based on the best available evidence from peer-reviewed and grey literature.
+48 Unpublished studies are not reviewed because the results of such studies, if they exist, cannot be obtained within the 60-day timeframe for CHBRP reports.